brunns/github-actions-status-mac-menu-bar-spike/README.md

 source .venv/bin/activate
-pip install -r requirements.txt --upgrade python3 setup.py py2app  # .app will be found in the dist/ folder
+pip install -r requirements.txt --upgrade python3 setup.py py2app  # .app will be found in the dist/ folder ditto -c -k --sequesterRsrc --keepParent "dist/GitHub Actions Status.app" "dist/GitHub Actions Status.app.zip"
 ```

 ## Configuration

-If running from the command line, configuration can be found in `config.json`.
+If running from the command line, configuration can be found in `./config.json`.
 When running as an app,
-configuration will be found in `~/.github_actions_status_config.json` (which will be created on the first
+configuration will be found in `~/.github_actions_status/config.json` (which will be created on the first
 run).
 Edit this file to specify repositories to monitor (with specific workflows if desired), the check interval (in
-seconds).
+seconds), and some logging details.

 Thanks to [Freja Brunning](https://twitter.com/freja_brunning) for the icon.